Saint Augustine Florida

 Her presence has been known for years.

-As she was in her life here, Lily is a hard-working, conscientious worker, who stays in her place, on the third floor, and uses the servant’s staircase.
+As she was in her life here, Lily is hard-working and conscientious.
+She stays in her place, on the third floor, and uses the servant’s staircase.

 In the middle of the night, guests have awakened to see her diligently scrubbing the bathroom and the tub in Room 3A.

-On her off time from her perceived duties, her personality comes out, and expresses her emotions.
+On her off time, her personality comes out, and she expresses her emotions.
 Room 3A is where she stays most of the time.
 When told to stop what she is doing by the living, she does.

 One guest awoke to the sound of a huge thump.
 She got up and investigated, and found that the contents of her make-up bag and purse had been dumped on the floor.
 Lily was curious.

 Lily likes to play with the electrical gadgets provided in her room.
-The lights, the coffee pot, the radio all seem to have a mind of their own.
+The lights, the coffee pot, and the radio all seem to have minds of their own.

 Other guests have heard a woman moaning, either in sorrow or in the throws of passion.
 Sometimes a man’s whispering is heard also.

 Left Field Paranormal Studies and Investigations caught two other entities on video, who are attached to this building in some way.
-Both don’t seem to notice the living, and just go about their business.
+Neither seem to notice the living, and just go about their business.

-An entity, described as a tall, slender Hispanic male, with wiry hair, tied back in a pony tail, was wearing a white silky shirt and trousers.
-He was walking around one of the suites.
+An entity, described as a tall, slender Hispanic male, with wiry hair, tied back in a pony tail, has been seen wearing a white silky shirt and trousers, walking around one of the suites.

-Another entity, described as an older white male, wearing a three cornered brown hat, was also walking around a suite.
+Another entity, described as an older white male, has been reported wearing a three-cornered brown hat, and walking around a suite.

 STILL HAUNTED?